 Researchers funded by the Consortium are expected to complete and submit ICP-compliant executive project summaries, status reports and final reports in a timely manner, and present their reports at all ICP Showcases during the funding period.
 This is the essence of what makes a successful Consortium.
 Failure of a researcher to comply with this writing and reporting responsibility may, at the discretion of the Executive Director, result in suspension or termination of research funding.

-Marketing Plan
+Marketing Plan (This section is tentative and may be removed from the bylaws.)

 ICP Web Presence